aspose-cells/Aspose.Cells-Doc-md/turkish/net/developer-guide/shapes/managing-textbox/replace-tag-with-text-in-a-textbox-inside-the-worksheet/_index.tr.md

-﻿---
+---
-title: Etiketi, Çalışma Sayfası içindeki bir metin kutusundaki metinle değiştirin
+title: Çalışsayıdaki bir metin kutusundaki etiketi bir metinle değiştirin.
 type: docs
 weight: 1100
 url: /tr/net/replace-tag-with-text-in-a-textbox-inside-the-worksheet/
 ---

 ## **Olası Kullanım Senaryoları**
-Metin kutuları, gereksinime göre yapılandırmak için çalışma zamanında bazı metinlerle değiştirilebilen etiketlere sahip olabilir.
-Etiketler, köşeli parantez içine alınmış bazı etiketler olabilir '<' and '>.
-Tek bir metin kutusu içinde birden çok etiket olabilir.
+Text boxes can have tags which can be replaced with some text at run time to configure them according to the requirement.
+Tags can be some labels enclosed in angle brackets '<' and '>'.
+There can be multiple tags within a single textbox.
-## **Basit kod**
+## **Örnek Kod**
-Aşağıdaki örnek kod, TAG etiketlerinin yerini alır_1 ve ETİKET_2 bazı metinlerle birlikte 'ys' ve '1' deyin.
-Aşağıdaki kodu test etmek için örnek dosya aşağıdaki bağlantıdan indirilebilir:
+Aşağıdaki örnek kod TAG_1 ve TAG_2 etiketlerini 'ys' ve '1' olarak değiştirir.
+Aşağıdaki bağlantıdan bu kod için test amaçlı örnek dosya indirilebilir:

 [sampleReplaceTagWithText.xlsx](79527942.xlsx)